mTyguy/Terraform-Sentinel-Resources/Rules/README.md

 Device related detections:
 - Unapproved_RMM_Tools_v01 -- Rule is intended to trigger off the detection of unapproved RMM tools via a url connection.
+- FileFix_v01 -- Rule is intended to trigger off FileFix, a ClickFix alternative.
+See threat intel -- https://mrd0x.com/filefix-clickfix-alternative/

 /externaldata holds external data to be used in KQL queries